manyapn/basic-income-verif/README.md

 **Input validation**

-The tool checks that a file is selected, is under 10 MB, has PDF file metadata when the browser provides it, and starts with the `%PDF-` magic bytes.
+The tool checks that a file is selected, is under 10 MB, has a PDF MIME type, and starts with the `%PDF-` magic bytes.
 Extracted text is written via `textContent` rather than `innerHTML` so content from a malicious PDF cannot inject markup.

 ## Assumptions